black-samaritan/LurkerX/README.md

 * **SMS and Call Log Monitoring:** LurkerX can intercept and record all incoming and outgoing SMS messages and call logs, providing insights into the user's communication patterns.
 * **Data Exfiltration:** LurkerX can exfiltrate sensitive data from the target device, including contacts, photos, and other personal information.
 * **Stealthy Operation:** LurkerX is designed to operate stealthily, evading detection by antivirus and security software.
-* **Customizable Modules:** LurkerX allows developers to create custom modules for additional functionality and data collection.
+* **Backdoor:** LurkerX allows advanced users to create custom commands in Shell Script for additional functionality and data collection.

 **Ethical Usage:**